The official 1959 Graves Classification

 With the exception of Chateau Haut-Brion, the famous 1855 Bordeaux classification did not consider any other Bordeaux wine produced in what was then referred to as the Graves appellation.
 To rectify that situation, the producers in the Graves appellation came up with their own classification of the Graves area.
 Today, we refer to the region as Pessac Leognan.
 Regardless of how you chose to look at the region, for all intents and purposes, the original 1959 Graves Classification continues to have merit.

 While the 1855 Classification is etched in stone, there could one day be new additions to the Graves Classification.
 It will be difficult.
-But I am told, if a chateau demonstrates they produce wine that is better than most of the members of the classified growths from Graves/Pessac Leognan, they have a good chance of being admitted.
+But I am told, if a chateau demonstrates they produce wine that is better than most of the members of the classified growths from Graves/Pessac Leognan, they have a good chance of being admitted, providing of course that the wine sells for at least as much as the other already classified Pessac Leognan estates.
+Bordeaux can be complicated.

 White Wine Classification